Welcome to the Seattle Office of Emergency Management's new and improved website!

 Welcome to our new website!
 We have developed a new structure that we feel will be easier to navigate and get you to the information you are looking for quicker.
 It is based on three concepts:

-In this section you will find information about the specific hazards that we face in this part of the world and how the City is prepared to respond to them.
+In this section you will find our SHIVA (Seattle Hazard Identification and Vulnerability Analysis) which outlines the specific hazards that we face in this part of the world and how the various City plans that outlines our preparedness and response efforts.

 What Can I do?

 This section will provide you with all the emergency preparedness information we have.
 From making a family plan to storing water, to making sure your pets are as prepared as your family.

 This section provides you information for connecting with your neighbors and community.

 You will also find a Resource Library with a wide range of information, as well as site for Recovery information.
 Our goal was to make the site as user friendly as possible.
 We'd love to get your feedback! email us as SNAP@seattle.gov and let us know what you think.

 The U.S. Climate Resilience Toolkit is a very dynamic resource designed to assist communities and businesses in reducing their vulnerability to impacts related to climate change.
 This Toolkit contains a broad range of information that enables the user to research topics, tools, partnerships, and data by geographical area in an interactive format.

 Emergency Preparedness and Holiday Giving go "Hand in Hand"